Black Ops 6 has the best CoD campaign in years, and you can play it on PC Game Pass right now

 Keep campaigns coming

 So, when other players forget, belittle, or don’t understand the value of these experiences, it can be quite frustrating.
-I’d also include Activision themselves in this.
-When the publisher made the decision to not include a story campaign in Black Ops 4, that alienated me as a player.
+I’d also include Activision itself in this.
+When the publisher made the decision not to include a story campaign in Black Ops 4, that alienated me as a player.
 I look forward to my annual blast through a COD campaign.
 Even if I’m too busy with other games and life commitments to fully embrace the multiplayer these days, I always make time for the campaign.

 I do this because Call of Duty has produced some of the best single-player FPS experiences I’ve ever played, and I’d hate to live in a world without them.
 However, I know I’m a dying breed and only represent a small minority of COD players.
 It’s hard to pinpoint exactly when players fell out of love with single-player COD.
 I’d estimate it was sometime between Ghosts and Infinite Warfare, but it was more of a process than an instant drop-off.